MEDFormat/MEDC/README.md

 compile.sh is a shell script to compile MED2RAW using the MED library in MacOS & Linux compile.bat is a shell script to compile MED2RAW using the MED library in Windows

-Sometimes the API documentation lags behind the code.
-This file is updated, but not as regularly as the source.
-There also may be some new record types in the medrec_m11 source that have not yet been added to the MED Records documentation.
+The API documentation is currently being upddated for m12 libraries.
+New record types may be added to the medrec_m12 prior to their appearance in the MED Records documentation.